sbabic/swupdate/doc/source/sw-description.rst

 1.0, 1.2 and 1.3, but not for 1.1 or other version not explicitly
 listed here.
-It is then duty of the single project to find which is the revision of the board where swupdate is running.
+It is then duty of the single project to find which is the revision of the board where SWUpdate is running.
 There is no assumption how the revision can be obtained (GPIOs, EEPROM,..) and each project is free to select the way most appropriate.
-The result must be written in the file /etc/hwrevision (or in another file if specified as configuration option) before swupdate is started.
+The result must be written in the file /etc/hwrevision (or in another file if specified as configuration option) before SWUpdate is started.

 partitions : UBI layout
 -----------------------